 The division's weekly schedule includes:

-- Tuesday — Endocrine Research Seminar*
+- Tuesday — Endocrine Research Seminar or research journal club*

 - Thursday — Core Curriculum Lecture Series

-- Friday — fellows' topical conference*
+- Friday — Fellows' topical conference*

-*Fellows make presentations at these conferences.
+*Fellows present at these conferences.

 To ensure you achieve your greatest potential and to meet Accreditation Council for Graduate Medical Education Next Accreditation System requirements, your progression toward competence and beyond is assessed regularly.